 By clicking a retailer link you consent to third-party cookies that track your onward journey.
 This enables W? to receive an affiliate commission if you make a purchase, which supports our mission to be the UK's consumer champion.

-Nationwide and Lloyds were the cheapest mortgage lenders in April
+The cheapest mortgage lenders in June

 Sam covers personal finance topics, from the best savings rates to the reasons mortgage lenders say no. He enjoys crunching the numbers to help consumers get ahead.